gtayana/CVRMS/README.md

  -t : Limitation of time (hour) for iteration

- - snpinfo.txt : SNP information file similar with plink map file which have to contains SNP name, Chromosome, Position (BP).
+ -SNP_info.txt : SNP information file similar with plink map file which have to contains SNP name, Chromosome, Position (BP).